markzuckerbergas/osrssg/README.md

 ## 🎮 Game Features

 - **Precise Unit Selection**: Left-click anywhere on a character (legs, torso, head) to select them
-- **Multiple Unit Selection**: Drag to create a selection box and select multiple units at once
+- **AoE2-Style Tile-Based Selection**: Drag to create a selection box that selects units based on their tile positions (inspired by Age of Empires 2)
+  - Uses tile-based logic for precise, predictable selection
+  - Consistent with the grid-based movement system
+  - Perfect for OSRS-style tile interaction combined with RTS precision
 - **Movement Commands**: Right-click to move selected units
 - **Enhanced Camera System**: Classic RTS-style view with multiple control options
   - **Arrow Keys**: Manual camera movement (left/right/up/down in world coordinates)